 How we work

-Website: we hope that the advice, resources and links on the website provide core information for those responsible for maintaining and improving church buildings
+Advice, resources and links to provide core information for those responsible for maintaining and improving church buildings.

-Consultancy: where feasible we will assist church communities in developing a long term vision for the use of their assets with the support of local people
+Where feasible we will assist church communities in developing a long term vision for the use of their assets with the support of local people.

-Training and events: we organise and publicise our own and other agencies’ training for those caring for church buildings
+We organise and publicise our own and other agencies’ training for those caring for church buildings.

 We are an independent organisation able to support all faith communities.
 We do, however, recognise that over 99% of places of worship in Cumbria are Christian.